scottisyoung/Daily-Notes/CommandLine/CommandLineNotes.md

 *   <span style="color: #FA8072;">ctrl g:</span> Opens a help menu

-*   <span style="color: #FA8072;">clear</span> Clears the terminal window, moving the command prompt to the top of      the screen.
+*   <span style="color: #FA8072;">clear:</span> Clears the terminal window, moving the command prompt to the top of      the screen.

-*   <span style="color: #FA8072;">ctrl x</span>This will exit nano.
+*   <span style="color: #FA8072;">ctrl x:</span>This will exit nano.

-*   <span style="color: #FA8072;">~/.bash_profile</span> This is the name of file used to store enviornment             settings.
+*   <span style="color: #FA8072;">~/.bash_profile:</span> This is the name of file used to store enviornment             settings.
 It is commonly called "bash profile".
 When a session starts, it will load the contents of the bash      profile before executing commands. ( ~ ) means home directory. ( . ) indicates a hidden file.
 Example: (nano        ~/.bash _profile echo Welcome, Scott Young ) Ctrl o and enter will save.
 If you then type source ~/.bash           _profile it should say "Welcome, Scott Young

-*   <span style="color: #FA8072;">source</span> If in bash the source makes the changes available right away in the     session that we are in.
+*   <span style="color: #FA8072;">source:</span> If in bash the source makes the changes available right away in        the session that we are in.
 Example: source ~/.bash _profile activates the changes in the profile for the          current session.

-*   <span style="color: #FA8072;">Aliases</span> While in the bash profile you can use the command <span                style="color: #FA8072;">__alias__</span> which can be used to create keyboard shortcuts, or aliases for             commonly used commands.
+*   <span style="color: #FA8072;">Aliases:</span> While in the bash profile you can use the command <span                style="color: #FA8072;">__alias__</span> which can be used to create keyboard shortcuts, or aliases for             commonly used commands.
 Example: (alias pd=pwd) Now anytime you need to print the working directory instead of      typing pwd you would type pd.

+## <span style="color: red;">Enviornment Variables</span>

+*   <span style="color: #FA8072;">Enviornment Variables:</span> are variables that can be used across commands and       programs adn hold information about the enviornment.
+EXAMPLE: export __VARIABLE__=__"Value"__

+*   <span style="color: #FA8072;">USER="Scott Young":</span> This will set the enviornment variale USER to a name        "Scott Young".
+Usually the USER variable is set tot the name of the computers owner.

+*   <span style="color: #FA8072;">Export:</span> Makes a variable available to all child sessions initiated from        the session that you are in.
+This is a way to make the variable persist across programs.
+Example: _export               USER="Scott Young"_

+*   <span style="color: #FA8072;">echo $USER:</span> this command returns the value of the variable.
+Note that _$_      is always used when returning a __variables value.__

+*   <span style="color: #FA8072;">PS1:</span> is a variable that defines the makeup and style of the command            prompt.
+Example: _Export PS1=">>"_ will set the command prompt variable and export the variable.
+It will           change the $ to >>.
+After using source, the new prompt will be displayed.

+*   <span style="color: #FA8072;">echo $HOME:</span> This will return the value of the HOME variable in the command      line.
+This variable is an enviornment variable that displays the path of the home directory.
+You can customize      the HOME variable if needed, but in most cases this is not necessary.

+*   <span style="color: #FA8072;">echo $PATH:</span> This is also an enviornment variable.
+It sotres a list of         directories separated by a colon.
+Each directory contains scripts for the command line to execute.
+The PATH        variable simply lists which directories contain scripts.
+For example, many commands we have learned are scripts     stored in the bin/directory (/bin/pwd) which is executed with the pwd command or (bin/ls) which is stored in        the ls command.

+*   <span style="color: #FA8072;">env:</span> This command stands for "Environment", and returns a list of the          environment variables for the current user.
+This would return a number of variables including, PATH, PWD, PS1,     and HOME.

+*   <span style="color: #FA8072;">env | grep PATH:</span> is a command that displays the value of a single              enviornment variable.
+Here the standard output of env is "piped" to the grep command.
+Grep then searhes for        the values of the variable PATH and outputs it to the terminal.

 ## <span style="color: red;">Cygwin or iTerm</span>